aws-samples/amplify-nextjs-chat-app/README.md

 🚨 Note that this project does not create our backend servies via the Amplify CLI, but relies on exported values from the AWS CDK.

+🚨 This application is part of a blog post that explains both the frontend and the backend as a whole.
+The backend repo can be found [here](https://github.com/Focus-Otter/fullstack-cdk-helpers/blob/main/README.md)

 ![ezgif-5-31ccf9d033](https://user-images.githubusercontent.com/5106417/184162547-1a3ab9b4-8f91-4a81-be58-f6af35469e02.gif)

 ## Overview